sketchplugins/plugin-directory/README.md

 - [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
 - [Dapollo](https://www.yuque.com/dapollo/group/welcome), by Alipay Design: Design and Development Platform(一站式设计开发工作台)
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
-- [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design
 - [SketchI18N](https://github.com/cute/sketchi18n), by Guangming Li : Sketch Internationalization Plugin
+- [Ps Guides](https://github.com/pratikjshah/ps-guides), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [📐 Sketch Guides](http://guides.pratikshah.website/), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
-- [Ps Guides](https://github.com/pratikjshah/ps-guides), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [Sketch Pochette](https://github.com/zehfernandes/sketch-pochette), by Zeh Fernandes: A Sketch plugin that lets you carry your most used properties close to your mouse
 - [Sketch Git Pro](https://github.com/xuming/sketch-git-pro), by xuming: Git tools for sketch.
 - [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows